UPDATED: JULY 05, 2023 | 1 MIN READ

 Your employer-sponsored health insurance plan may cover therapy and other mental health care services.
 Even for job-sponsored plans offering coverage, many people pay out of pocket for mental health care.
 Because insurance companies only cover what they deem medically necessary, they require a mental health diagnosis before paying claims.

-Mental health benefits from an employer-sponsored plan will also depend on your company size, provider network, and other factors.
+Mental health benefits from an employer-sponsored plan depend on your company size, provider network, and other factors.

 Companies with 50 or more full-time workers must provide health insurance.
 However, this mandate doesn’t require that coverage includes mental health services.
 Fortunately, many larger companies have some coverage of therapeutic services.

 Companies with fewer than 50 full-time employees aren’t legally required to provide health insurance.
-They must include mental health and substance use disorder services if they offer insurance.
+They must include mental health and substance use disorder services for insurance.

 Before enrolling in a plan, reviewing the best insurance providers for mental health is best.
 VeryWellMind.com recently reviewed 15 health insurance companies, comparing price, coverage, limitations, reputation, and more.